Use the player below to listen to a podcast of the commentary, or use the link to subscribe to the RSS feed.

 Past performance does not guarantee future results.

 The NYSE Arca Gold Miners Index is a modified market capitalization weighted index comprised of publicly traded companies involved primarily in the mining for gold and silver.
 The index benchmark value was 500.0 at the close of trading on December 20, 2002.
 The U.S. Trade Weighted Dollar Index provides a general indication of the international value of the U.S. dollar.
 The S&P 500 Stock Index is a widely recognized capitalization-weighted index of 500 common stock prices in U.S. companies.
 The Philadelphia Gold and Silver Index (XAU) is a capitalization-weighted index that includes the leading companies involved in the mining of gold and silver.
 The S&P/TSX Global Gold Index is an international benchmark tracking the world's leading gold companies with the intent to provide an investable representative index of publicly-traded international gold companies.
 The FTSE/JSE African Gold Mining Index is a market capitalization weighted index.
-(Returns are quoted as price return in the home currencies of each index.
-For example, the S&P/TSX Canadian Global Gold Index is calculated using Canadian Dollars.)
-The S&P 500 Stock Index is a widely recognized capitalization-weighted index of 500 common stock prices in U.S. companies.